Advertiser Disclosure

 10. Midtown

-Midtown is where the tourists stay in New York City, which isn’t necessarily a bad thing!
-Besides Times Square, Broadway, and Rockefeller Center, Midtown also boasts quick access to Grand Central Terminal, Radio City, St. Patrick’s Cathedral, and Top of the Rock.
+Midtown is where many tourists stay in New York City, which isn’t necessarily bad!
+In addition to Times Square, Broadway, and Rockefeller Center, Midtown also boasts quick access to Grand Central Terminal, Radio City, St. Patrick’s Cathedral, and Top of the Rock.

-Midtown is especially recommended for anyone who is coming on a short trip, since you’re centrally located with easy access many of the city’s tourist hot spots.
+Midtown is especially recommended for anyone coming on a short trip since you’re centrally located with easy access to many of the city’s tourist hot spots.

 Where to Stay: